 - Some immune system disorders

-- A vegetarian or vegan diet where B12 is not supplemented
+- A vegetarian or vegan diet without B12 supplementation

 Some signs you may not be getting enough B12 in your diet include:

-If your vision isn’t what it used to be, ask yourself if you’re eating enough sources of B12, or supplementing with a high-quality B12 vitamin.
+If your vision isn’t what it used to be, a lack of B12 could be the culprit.

-A deficiency is thought to contribute to impaired sight caused by a few different conditions.
+A deficiency could contribute to impaired sight through a few different conditions.

 One such condition is optic neuropathy, a frequent cause of vision loss due to damage to the optic nerve.

-A 2005 case study, published in the European Journal of Internal Medicine, looked at a 68 year old man who had decreased central vision for months.
-He was found to have low levels of vitamin B12 but, once he began supplementing with this essential vitamin, his vision gradually improved.
+A 2005 case study, published in the European Journal of Internal Medicine, looked at a 68-year-old man who had decreased central vision for months.
+He had low levels of vitamin B12, but once he began supplementing with this essential vitamin, his vision gradually improved.

-The researchers behind the study say that optic neuropathy is a rare, but important, manifestation of vitamin B12 deficiency.
+The researchers behind the study say that optic neuropathy is a rare, but important, signal of vitamin B12 deficiency.

 A later study found that children with autism who didn’t eat many animal foods developed optic neuropathy caused by a vitamin B12 deficiency.
 Supplementation reversed the vision problems.

-In this case, while a deficiency hasn’t been shown to lead to AMD, supplementing with B12 has been found to improve vision in those with the condition.
+In this case, while a deficiency hasn’t been shown to lead to AMD, supplementing with B12 does reduce the risk of developing AMD.

 In 2009 research, the effects of B vitamins (folate, B6 and B12) on macular degeneration were examined.